JulianJKunze/hello-world/README.md

 # hello-world

-This is a repo for getting more familiar with github, as well as for playing around with basic web technologies.
+This is a repo for getting for playing around with basic web technologies.
 This will probably not be all to interesting for a while.

 ## Some foundational words: